dsp77/wvs-liascript/LF03/internetprotokoll-v6.md

                 node.
  * Redirect:  Ein Router informiert einen Host über einen besseren First-Hop-Knoten.

-Dazu werden fünf ICMPv6-Typen spezifiziert.
+Dazu werden fünf ICMPv6-Typen spezifiziert:

-Router Solicitation: When an interface becomes enabled, hosts may
-                send out Router Solicitations that request routers to generate Router Advertisements immediately rather than
-                at their next scheduled time.
+ 1. Router Solicitation: When an interface becomes enabled, hosts may send out Router Solicitations that request routers to generate Router Advertisements immediately rather than at their next scheduled time.

-     Router Advertisement: Routers advertise their presence together with various link and Internet parameters either periodically, or in response to a Router Solicitation message.
-Router Advertisements contain prefixes that
-                are used for determining whether another address shares the same link (on-link determination) and/or address configuration, a suggested hop limit value, etc.
+ 2. Router Advertisement: Routers advertise their presence together with various link and Internet parameters either periodically, or in response to a Router Solicitation message.
+Router Advertisements contain prefixes that are used for determining whether another address shares the same link (on-link determination) and/or address configuration, a suggested hop limit value, etc.

-     Neighbor Solicitation: Sent by a node to determine the link-layer address of a neighbor, or to verify that a neighbor is still reachable via a cached link-layer address.
+ 3. Neighbor Solicitation: Sent by a node to determine the link-layer address of a neighbor, or to verify that a neighbor is still reachable via a cached link-layer address.
                 Neighbor Solicitations are also used for Duplicate Address Detection.

-     Neighbor Advertisement: A response to a Neighbor Solicitation message.
+ 4. Neighbor Advertisement: A response to a Neighbor Solicitation message.
 A node may also send unsolicited Neighbor Advertisements to announce a link-layer address change.

-     Redirect:  Used by routers to inform hosts of a better first hop for a destination.
+ 5. Redirect:  Used by routers to inform hosts of a better first hop for a destination.